cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/setup.md

 ## Loading the script from a shared library

-To tell Jenkins to execute a pipeline from a shared library, you need to add code like the following to the Pipeline script definition.
+To tell Jenkins to execute a pipeline from a shared library, you need to add code like the following to the Pipeline script definition:

 ![Pipeline from Shared Library](../pipelines/images/pipeline_from_shared_lib.png)